THE RC FIELD BOX ESSENTIALS

 Charging leads for your computerized charger.
 The

-Digital volt meter – checking your receiver battery after each flight is a good practice to get into – if it is at or below 4.5 volts, don’t risk another flight.
+These are very handy for checking your receiver battery after each flight is a good practice to get into – if it is at or below 4.5 volts, don’t risk another flight.
 You can also check glow plug condition and perform various other electric diagnostics.
 For electric RC helicopters it is a must have tool and almost a must have for nitro, gas, and turbine.

-Electronic hand held
+Electronic hand held wind Meter.

 To be honest, I had been flying RC planes and helicopters for years without one and didn't really think I needed a wind meter.
 However, I did purchase one and am always glad I have it in my field box now, especially with smaller electric RC helis.
-I thought I should make mention of wind meters because so many RC pilots have started using them and love them.($70.00 and up)
+I thought I should make mention of wind meters because so many RC pilots have started using them and love them.($30.00 and up)

 Spare parts – Having a critical spare part could save your day at the field, you will know in time what parts tend to break or wear out.
 If they are easy to repair or replace at the field, you should bring them along.
 This is another one of those experience things and each RC helicopter you have will be different.
 Don’t bother bringing parts out that require extensive time and tools to replace – working on a heli while sitting on the ground or a picnic table is a challenge in itself – this is not the place to rebuild a rotor head or install a new tail boom.

 Bottle of Aspirin or Tylenol – no explanation needed